Mount Ararat: Coat of arms of Armenia

 It is also depicted on the emblem and flag of Yerevan since 2004.
 It is portrayed on the breast of a lion along with the Armenian eternity sign.
-The mountain appears on the emblem of the Armenian Apostolic Church's Araratian and Masyatsotn dioceses, and the Armenian Catholic Ordinariate of Armenia and Eastern Europe.
+The mountain appears on the emblem of the Armenian Apostolic Church's Araratian and Masyatsotn dioceses, and the Armenian Catholic Church's Ordinariate of Armenia and Eastern Europe.

 Ararat appeared on the coat of arms of the Armenian Oblast and the Georgia-Imeretia Governorate (image), subdivisions of the Russian Empire that included the northern flanks of the mountain.
 They were adopted in 1833 and 1843, respectively.